stephenp24/irtree/TECHNICAL.md

 ## Searching

-There are two searching model that `sconfig` provide:
+There are two searching model that `irtree` provide:
 - `iter`, will traverse through the whole tree (DFS), this will ensure all the nodes are hit and return a python `generator`.
 - `get_contributing_nodes`, similar to `iter` except this will skip the whole sub-graph if